physhik/Study-of-David-Mackay-s-book-/README.md

 In this md file, I will put some visual results I code during study.
 Bayesian theory, maximum likelihood and clustering, various Monter carlo method, neural network will be topics.
 Chapter 1-3, 20-24, 27-24,38-45 of the book.

-I also solved some of challenging exercises in the book, and included in the Latex file.
+I also solved some of challenging exercises in the book, and included in the LateX file.
+If you find the following displays interesting and want to see some detail, see the [link](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/David%20Mackay's%20book%20review%20and%20some%20solutions%20of%20exercises.pdf).
 There's some numerical or analytic calculations for the book in the Mathematica files.
 Most of algorithms in the above chapters are also represented in the python files.
 I will put some numerical tests from the algorithms on this md files.

 ## Spectral Clustering (Soft K-means)